About the Journal

 Reviewers and editors are required to declare any and all potential conflicts of interest.
 If an author of a manuscript under consideration has a primary appointment at the editor-in-chief's institution, decisions regarding that manuscript will be made by the deputy editor or an associate editor.
 If an author has a primary appointment at a deputy editor's or associate editor's institution, that deputy editor or associate editor will not be involved in the decision regarding that manuscript.
 If the editor-in-chief is an author of a manuscript under consideration, decisions regarding that manuscript will be made by the chair of the Journal Oversight Committee.

 An editorial board is appointed by the editor-in-chief to provide guidance and advice to the editor-in-chief regarding journal content and editorial focus.
-Each member of the Siriraj Medical Journal Board is expected to (1) present unbiased, independent, and professional advice to the editor-in-chief, (2) maintain confidentiality about editorial board activities and discussion, and (3) sign a disclosure form to affirm that he or she has read, understands, and agrees to abide by the conflict of interest policy and to disclose any known conflicts or to state that no conflicts exist at the time.
-Conflicts of interest must be disclosed to the editor-in-chief who will determine how to manage, reduce, or eliminate the conflict.
+Each member of the Siriraj Medical Journal Board is expected to (1) present unbiased, independent, and professional advice to the editor-in-chief, (2) maintain confidentiality about editorial board activities and discussion, and (3) sign a disclosure form to affirm that they have read, understood, and agreed to abide by the conflict of interest policy and to disclose any known conflicts or state that no conflicts exist at the time.
+Conflicts of interest must be disclosed to the editor-in-chief, who will determine how to manage, reduce, or eliminate the conflict.

 Copyright & Licensing

-The journal adopts CC BY-NC-ND license for its content.
+The journal adopts the Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license for its content.

 NonCommercial — You may not use the material for commercial purposes.

 NoDerivatives — If you remix, transform, or build upon the material, you may not distribute the modified material.